 September 10, 2025Use your fingerprints to unlock your phone, not a code or face.

-September 24, 2025Six different ways to list the software installed on your computer
+September 24, 2025 updated January 14, 2025Six different ways to list the software apps installed on your computer

 A critical element of Windows computer security is "update your software as often as possible".